 Taking Care of Yourself After an Accident

-Whiplash, TBI and back and spine injuries are just three of the more common car accident injuries — a list that also includes broken bones, sprains and fractures, scrapes and cuts, psychological damage and more.
+Whiplash, TBI and back and spine injuries are just three of the more common injuries you could get in Vegas — a list that also includes broken bones, sprains and fractures, scrapes and cuts, psychological damage and more.

 Making sure you have the resources available for a safe recovery is one of the main responsibilities of your insurance provider.
 If you weren’t at fault in the accident, you are entitled to compensation for any hospital bills or other medical expenses, as well as for lost wages, lost earning potential, damages for pain and suffering, and more.
 Even if you were responsible for the accident, most collision policies allow for some amount of reimbursement to offset the cost of your recovery.

 If you’ve been injured in a car accident, you have options.
 First and most importantly, don’t delay getting the treatment you need.
 Take note of any expenses you incur and, when you’re ready to explore your legal options, contact Dallas Horton & Associates to book a free consultation with one of our personal injury lawyers.